ArthurYangCN/cse15l-lab-reports/index.md

 Output: The file if it exists.
 Error, if the file doesn't exist.

-# cat command:
+# `cat` command:
 ![Image](cat1.png)
-Working Directory: /workspaces/cse15l-lab-reports
+Working Directory: `/workspaces/cse15l-lab-reports`
-'cat' with no arguments.
+`cat` with no arguments.
 Nothing behind the command.
 Output: Waits for input.
 ![Image](cat2.png)
-Working Directory: /workspaces/cse15l-lab-reports
+Working Directory: `/workspaces/cse15l-lab-reports`
-'ls' with Directory Path:
+`ls` with Directory Path:
 Output: Error, the argument is a directory, not a file.

-Working Directory: /workspaces/cse15l-lab-reports
+Working Directory: `/workspaces/cse15l-lab-reports`
-'ls' with File Path:
+`ls` with File Path:
 Output: Contents of the file.
 Error, if the file doesn't exist.